xiphonics/picoTracker/usermanual/advance-edition/content/pages/midi.md

 ### MIDI Configuration

-Currently, MIDI input is always enabled by default when picoTracker starts up.
-There is no specific configuration required to use MIDI input.
+MIDI input setting on the Device screen needs to be enabled to use MIDI input.

 Each MIDI channel directly maps to an instrument index in picoTracker.
 For example, MIDI channel 1 will trigger instrument 1, MIDI channel 2 will trigger instrument 2, and so on.

 ## MIDI Output

-*[MIDI output documentation to be added]*

- (v1.2 and v2.0 PCBs require a soldered hardware modification to enable TRS MIDI input)
+MIDI output is supported via MIDI Instruments and related MIDI commands.